 Fund investments are aligned with not only providing finance to SMEs but realising additional impact by incorporating SDG 5 (gender equality) and SDG 10 (reduced inequalities) and support innovation, linking to SDG 9 (industry, innovation and infrastructure), for example through FMO's FinForward platform.
 This has increased relevance in today's context, as reaching the SDGs - and financial inclusion as a means to reaching the SDGs - can help families and businesses to protect and equip themselves for external shocks such as a pandemic.
 With the Fund we unabatedly work on contributing to close the finance gap for SMEs in order to reach these goals.
-Having said that, we also need to face the reality of a likely lower return over 2020 due to the pandemic and of a natural decrease in investment pace for the Fund in 2020 and beyond.
-From November 2020 onwards, the remaining Fund term will be less than 5 years, which means we can only invest in FMO loans with a tenor shorter than 5 years.
-As most FMO loans have a tenor of 5 years or longer, the Fund will enter its wind-down phase and increasingly redistribute cash to Participants.
+Having said that, we also need to face the reality of a likely lower return over 2021 due to the pandemic and of a natural decrease in investment pace for the Fund in 2021 and beyond.
+Since November 2020, the remaining

+Fund term is less than 5 years, which means we can only invest in FMO loans with a tenor shorter than 5 years.
+As most FMO loans have a tenor of 5 years or longer, the Fund has entered into its wind-down phase and is increasingly redistributing cash to Participants.
 The investees of the Fund can continue to support their clients in overcoming these challenging times by the funding provided.